Sid Smith front page

 With neither money nor name.”

-And I wake to that same task –
+As I wake to my old task –

 To wonder again how